 Ammonia, PPD AND PTD are entirely different ingredients.
 Removing ammonia from dye will not affect, or prevent, a PPD AND PTD allergy in any way.

-Any pre-colouring measure to reduce the allergy reaction?
+Any pre and post colouring measure to reduce the allergy reaction?

 Embrace the dirt oil and sweat.
 Avoid washing your hair 1-2 days prior to your colouring appointment.
 The hair natural oils can help to protect the scalp.
-But even if you have washed it, it's not end of the world just make sure a layer of scalp protector is applied before commencing colouring.
-Typically salons charge anything from $15 to $30 for it but over at Style we do not.
-In fact, scalp protector and colour saver are included for all colouring services at Style.
+But even if you have washed it, it's not the end of the world just make sure a layer of scalp protector is applied before commencing colouring.
+A post colour treatment/colour saver is equally important as it neutralizes any residual alkalinity, prevent creeping oxidation and close the cuticle for optimum condition and colour brilliance.
+Typically salons charge anything from $15 to $30 for scalp protector and anything from $30 to $68 for colour saver.
+But right now over at Style for all colouring services scalp protector and colour saver are included.

 What's Scalp Protector?